Presenter/s: Amelia Johnson

 Symposium Session: 2020 - 09 A watershed in transition: Salmon recovery in the East Fork Lewis River

-Topics covered: beavers, community involvement, fish-cutthroat, fish-salmon, fish-steelhead, floodplain, lessons learned, monitoring, and risk
+Topics covered: adaptive management and monitoring, beavers, community involvement, fish-cutthroat, fish-salmon, fish-steelhead, floodplain, lessons learned, and risk and resilience

 Salmon and steelhead recovery in the Lower Columbia River region relies on threat reductions and viability improvements to support Endangered Species Act (ESA) delisting and the long-term goal of establishing healthy and harvestable populations.
 To support these efforts, the Lower Columbia Fish Recovery Board (LCFRB) led the development of the Washington Lower Columbia Salmon Recovery and Fish & Wildlife Subbasin Plan (Washington Recovery Plan), which identifies ESA delisting viability targets for each population as well as 364 recovery actions across seven “all-H” threat categories to salmon and steelhead: stream habitat, estuarine habitat, ocean and climate conditions, hatcheries, harvest, hydropower, and ecological interactions.
 A 25-year planning horizon beginning with initial ESA listings (1998 – 1999) was identified in the Washington Recovery Plan for action implementation, although it is expected that threat reduction and fish responses will take much longer.
 Implementation of actions is voluntary, and may not occur or change over time as funding, new information, or other challenges and successes occur.
 Recovery partners are associated with individual actions, emphasizing the highly collaborative and grassroots level implementation necessary to achieve recovery.